AngeCook/simplebase/README.md

 # simplebase
-This is a simple set of starter html, css, and js for a simple static website.
+This is Ange's simple set of starter html, css, and js for a simple static website.
 [View Site](https://angecook.github.io/simplebase)